-On September 23, 2022, FF entered into the Heads of Agreement with FF Global and FF Top, pursuant to which the Company agreed to and implemented significant changes to the Board and Company governance, as more fully described in the section captioned "Management - Governance Agreement with FF Top and FF Global."
-Certain of such changes may undercut some of the remedial measures of the Special Committee and/or preclude FF from fully implementing other remedial measures.
+On September 23, 2022, FF entered into the Heads of Agreement with FF Global and FF Top, pursuant to which the Company has agreed to significant changes to the Board and Company governance, as more fully described in the section captioned "Management - Governance Agreement with FF Top and FF Global."
+Certain of such changes may undercut some of the remedial measures that FF has implemented to date and/or preclude FF from fully implementing other remedial measures.
 For instance, Ms. Swenson, who was appointed to the position of Executive Chairperson that the Board created based on the Special Committee investigation, tendered her resignation from her role as both Executive Chairperson and member of the Board on October 3, 2022, effective immediately, and Mr. Adam (Xin) He was appointed to serve as Interim (non-Executive) Chairman of the Board effective as of the same date.
-The Company expects that the Board seated after the Annual Meeting will select a permanent Chairperson of the Board.
-Following the resignation of Ms. Swenson, all FF management (including Mr. Yueting Jia) reported directly or indirectly to the Global CEO of the Company (previously Dr. Breitfeld and currently Mr. Xuefeng Chen).
+The Company expects that the Board seated after the 2022 AGM will select a permanent Chairperson of the Board.
+Following the resignation of Ms. Swenson, all FF management (including Mr. Yueting Jia) now report directly or indirectly to Dr. Breitfeld, the Global CEO of the Company, until November 15, 2022 while the Board continues to evaluate the appropriate FF management reporting lines.
+Effective as of October 4, 2022, Mr. Jia was also appointed as Founder Advisor, in which capacity he will act as an advisor to the Board (with no change to his current compensation).